However, accessibility is a crucial factor you may have overlooked.

 Accommodate guide dogs

 Even if you have a strict no-pets rule in effect, understand that the guide dog is an essential companion for your guest.
-Make sure they are treated kindly and not as a burden. for example, making sure they have water bowl is a good way to do it just like the one that we have in our office.
+Make sure they are treated kindly and not as a burden. for example, making sure they have a water bowl is a good way to do it just like the one that we have in our office.
+You may also wish to get a few useful things that you may need in order to help a dog feel a little more calm and settled, as not all dogs settle into new places very well.
+Something like this CBD oil for dogs UK could be helpful – just make sure to check with owners before giving it to their dog, as some dogs are on very strict diets.

 Have you considered how accessible your lodgings are?
 What technology have you incorporated into your work to make people with disabilities feel more welcome?
 Share your stories in the comments below!